Back to blog

 You can also build retainer proposals with different tiers.
 In this scenario, you offer different levels of work with differing amounts of pay.
 You could have Tier 1, 2 and 3 options, which gives the client a choice rather than a “yes or no” to only one option.
 Remember though, that a proposal and a contract are two different things.

-To summarize what is a retainer agreement, it can be structured in several different ways:
+To summarize, retainer agreements can be structured in several different ways:

-What is a retainer agreement that works for you depends on several factors:
+A retainer agreement that works for you depends on several factors, including your services, client needs, and payment terms.

 If you’re wondering what to include in your freelance agreements, Bonsai can help.

-The actual contract is the nitty gritty that defines: how does a retainer work.
-It’s important to work with the client to determine what you’ll deliver every month.
+The actual contract is the nitty gritty that defines how a retainer works.
+Work with the client to determine what you’ll deliver every month.
 Be sure to clearly define that work and prevent scope creep.
 Being vague will not help you or the client.
 If you need help, Bonsai has resources for all your freelance contracts needs.

 It’s also key to determine and discuss what happens if extra work is needed.
 If the client requires work that isn’t within the scope of the retainer, there should be a process in place so the client knows what to expect.
 That could be replacing other work or including an additional fee for the extra work.